guilhermehas/guilhermehas.github.io/posts/keyther.md

 - In the eager formalisation, the storage is formalised as a tree, which is more intuitive.
 - In the lazy formalisation, the storage is formalised as a list of key-pathes and values.
 So it has a flat data structure.

+The permanent storage also has default values, but it works a little bit different than in the memory.
+The default value of a record field is the empty struct, and the default value of any concrete type (such as integers and strings) are the usual ones.

 ## Copying between Storage and Memory